gyorilab/adeft/README.md

 A dictionary of available models can be imported with `from deft import available_models`

 The dictionary maps shortforms to model names.
-It's possible for multiple equivalent shortforms to map to the same model
+It's possible for multiple equivalent shortforms to map to the same model.

 Here's an example of running a disambiguator for ER on a list of texts